History seminars at the IHR

 We usually go for a drink and a meal afterwards.
 ALL WELCOME.

-History of Childhood and Youth in Ireland: state of the art and the field
+History of Childhood and Youth in Ireland: the state of the art and the field

-Dr Sarah-Anne Buckley (National University of Ireland at Galway)
+Dr Sarah-Anne Buckley (National University of Ireland, Galway)

 The history of childhood and youth in Ireland is a burgeoning field.
 Driven in part by revelations of abuse perpetrated in Ireland’s industrial schools and reformatories, memoirs of survivors have filled a gulf in the historiography and captured the public imagination.
 Prior to this, a great deal of work was completed by sociologists, journalists and those studying childhood across a range of disciplines.
 In 2009, a special edition of Éire-Ireland focused specifically on childhood and aimed to bridge what it recognised as an historiographical void.
 Since then, studies on child welfare, infanticide, adoption and parental rights have emerged and are very welcome, as are interdisciplinary links across institutions and disciplines.
 2014 will see the first conference on the history of childhood in Ireland, and previous to this, workshops on youth culture and adolescence have offered new avenues for research.
 This paper will present an overview of the state of the art in the field – assessing previous work and the current state of history of childhood studies, while also offering new insights into potential avenues and sources for future investigations.